 Meininger Munich is great for the whole family

-The staff at the front desk were very helpful.
 Checking in with 2 kids and 80kg of luggage can be a nightmare but it all went really smoothly.
 The reception was able to give you tips, sell tickets for transport and tours around Munich, you could also post a postcard home for your mum from the reception desk!

-The reception was full of vacation ideas, giving us tips on buying a group ticket to the airport instead of an individual ticket which saved us nearly 20 euro.
-What I really like was that they had 2 recommended activities that were on in Munich each day.
+The reception was full of vacation ideas, giving us tips on buying a group ticket to the airport instead of an individual ticket which saved us nearly 20 euros.
+What I really liked was that they had 2 recommended activities that were on in Munich each day.
 One activity during the day and one at night.
 This was excellent for families and singles alike.
 The day activity was an activity like ice skating at Karlsplatz and the night activity was a cocktail party.